 If you like like making your own pancakes, then why not try these pancake recipes:

-If you love baking then why not have a read of our Ultimate Guide to Baking with Kids which is packed full of recipes, hints and tips to help children have fun in the kitchen.
+If you love baking then why not have a read of my Fun Baking with Kids post, which is packed full of recipes, hints and tips to help children have fun in the kitchen.

 Pumpkin pancakes make a delicious breakfast or brunch dish.
 For other ideas head to my Best Brunch Recipes post where you will find lots of delicious brunch ideas.